 Acknowledging the daring and experimental aspects of their project, Kathy admits that there are some days where they feel both displaced and homeless—but on good days they feel like brave pioneers.

 Defined as habits with intention, rituals can serve as anchors in otherwise capricious times, which is perhaps one of the reasons Kwon has been predisposed to forming a number of her own since early childhood.

 In this two-part interview, we talk about change and transition, alongside attachment and everyday ritual.

-Kathy wearing the Ade Velkon Slit Crop Top in White
+Kathy wearing the Slit Crop Top in Alabaster

 You're hardly bringing anything with you on your move.
 What are some of the few things you are bringing and why?

 It’s funny that out of all the things I've accumulated over a decade of living in Berlin, what I'm departing with are my journals, a few handmade things and art-gifts from friends.

 My journals chronicle my many lives lived here: the shadows, the break-ups, the healing.
 I’m saving these for my future-old-lady-self who's going to want to read every juicy bit.

 Can you tell us about journaling as a ritual for you?